Frequently Asked Questions

 No.

-Ooraminna is private property and the resort pool is only open for in-house guests and restaurant patrons.
+Ooraminna is private property and the swimming pool is exclusively for in-house guests.

 Ooraminna is a licensed venue.
 There is no BYO to the restaurant or pool area, this includes food and picnics.